-If they are social at all, the witness of Dr. John Hatch--and today Dr. Victor Armstrong--the intelligence found on the other side of the sidewalk from the clinic pulls us toward trouble--good trouble; the work of liberation.
+If they are social at all, the witness of Dr. John Hatch--and today Chief Health Equity Officer Victor Armstrong--the intelligence found on the other side of the sidewalk from the clinic pulls us toward trouble--good trouble; the work of liberation.
 What are usually called underserved neighborhoods are under liberated.

 Equity, the opposite of disparity, is not just having computers spit out the same pile of stuff.
 Equity is power and liberation, not just after-you-have-the-condition treatment.